DominicScalisi/US-Climate-and-Weather-Disaster/README.md

   -A new column cpi_cost_full_amount was created to convert CPI-adjusted costs (originally scaled in billions) into full dollar amounts for clarity.

   <img width="1431" height="283" alt="Screenshot 2025-07-31 164643" src="https://github.com/user-attachments/assets/4049a84a-57cd-4462-831c-9439c19a9558" />

-Resources:

-Excel File (used for preprocessing)

-SQL Query (used for data cleaning and analysis)

-Interactive Tableau Dashboard

 Technologies Used
 Excel (initial data formatting)